openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ### Why Succeed on a Failed Roll?

 Some players might wonder why a PC still gets a taste of success even when their roll fails to meet the Challenge Rating.
 This might seem unrealistic because in movies and novels, for example, sometimes the bullet just misses or the sword fails to connect.
-In Open Legend, the "success with a twist" rules for combat ensure that a fight never gets stagnant.
+In Open Legend, the “success with a twist”  rules for combat ensure that a fight never gets stagnant.
 Even when the dice go against the player, the battle still builds to a cinematic conclusion as combatants shift around the battlefield and wear away at each other's reserves.
 Hit points represent more than just physical endurance and missing a target's defense score can mean more than just a shot going wide.
 Even if a hail of gunfire fails to penetrate an enemy's body armor, it might still weaken their resolve (*deal 3 damage*), force them to take cover (*inflict knockdown*), or give the attacker an opportunity to gain ground (*move 10'*).

 ### Interpreting Twists and Failures in Combat